 Quick, delicious and budget friendly.
 What’s not to like!

 Hope you like the recipe or find some other inspiration on the site for your dinner table this weekend.
-If you're looking for more Indian inspired dishes, take a look around the blog and you'll be sure to find something you like for sure.
+If you’re looking for more Indian inspired dishes, take a look around the blog and you’ll be sure to find something you like for sure.
+And if you looking for more curry ideas, there’s tons on the blog like my Coconut Curry Chicken & Broccoli and the Slow Cooker Curry Chicken with Coconut Milk.
+Just search around until you find what you love.

 Thanks so much, as always, for stopping by the blog today and check back on Monday for another new recipe.
 I’ve got so many new dished planned that I’m finding it hard to keep up…ha!
 Tomorrow, I’ll be recipe testing all day with hopes of some delicious dishes to share in the near future.